-C. EPA has not provided a reasoned explanation of its decision to revise the PCE, NMP, MC and TCE risk determinations to implement the whole chemical approach.
+C. EPA has not provided a reasoned explanation of its decision to revise the CT risk determination to implement the whole chemical approach.

-In each of the FR notices on these four chemicals, EPA makes broad, conclusory statements for taking a whole chemical approach (e.g., to "ensure the public is protected from unreasonable risk from chemicals in a way that is supported by science and the law;"34 to "ensure that the risk evaluations better align with TSCA's objective of protecting health and the environment;"35 and because "the 'whole chemical' approach to determining unreasonable risk to health is 'permissible' under EPA's statutory obligations under TSCA 6(b)(4) and the implementing regulations."36) None of these statements, however, is a reasoned explanation for the Agency's decision to apply the whole chemical approach to these risk determinations.
+In the FR notice, EPA makes broad, conclusory statements for taking a whole chemical approach (e.g., to "ensure the public is protected from unreasonable risk from chemicals in a way that is supported by science and the law;"36 to "ensure that the risk evaluations better align with TSCA's objective of protecting health and the environment;"37 and because the "whole chemical" approach to determining